mgstauffer/Project2-Toolbox-Functions/README.md

 # [Project2: Toolbox Functions](https://github.com/CIS700-Procedural-Graphics/Project2-Toolbox-Functions)

+##### Stauffer submission

+Alas, still not enough time to do all the magic.
+I am happy at least I got the rotations worked out so the feathers stay in the plane of the wing as it flaps.

 ## Overview

 The objective of this assignment is to procedurally model and animate a bird wing.
 Let's get creative!